vb-pogribnyi/OpenCircle/Open Circle.md

 and open our browser at localhost:5000 - we should see a report about training one model.

-Next we'll need to add a function for trying different combinations for the model parameters and training the models.
+Next we'll need to try different parameters for the model training.
 I other words, we should change this

 ```python
     parameters = {